 Log on to

-Select Open a new ticket in Support Center, fill in the ticket information, and click Submit, as shown in the figure below.
+Select Open a new ticket in Support Center, enter the ticket information, and click Submit, as shown in the following figure.

 After the ticket is processed, the Create a master Account button appears on the console.
 Click this button.

 Note: It takes about 3 to 5 minutes to create an account.
-A transient disconnection of the instance will take place during the process.
-Make sure that all the affected applications have an automatic reconnection mechanism.
-After an account is created, the account name cannot be modified, but the password can be changed later via the console.
+A transient disconnection of the instance takes place during the process.
+Make sure that all the affected applications have an automatic reconnection policy.
+After an account is created, the account name cannot be modified, but the password can be changed later by the console.